-- Percentage of leaf variegation: the best amount of variegation on a plant is a 50/50 percentage – enough for the leaves to produce food but enough white for the cosmetic appeal.
+- Percentage of leaf variegation: the best amount of variegation on a plant is anything higher than 40% and less than 80% – enough for the leaves to produce food but enough white for the cosmetic appeal.

-- The pattern of leaf variegation: The half-moon leaf variegation is usually more popular than the marbled variegation and you’re likely to pay more for it.
+- The pattern of leaf variegation: The half-moon leaf variegation is usually more popular than the marbled / mottled variegation and you’re likely to pay more for it.

 - Stem variegation: The more variegation on a stem is thought to be a good indicator of future variegated leaves.

 - Rooted plant: When a plant is rooted, it means that there is no need to battle with establishing the plant

 - Number of nodes: The more nodes a cutting has, the more chance it has to give off roots.